fqantonio/GoingInductive/README.md

 The **conclusions** of this work are very specific because of the longitudinal sample used: Junior and junior high for the physics and chemistry content of the Portuguese curriculum.
 They are drawn from 16 years of data (2003-2019), both qualitative and quantitative, from actual teacher day-to-day practice learning strategies: deductive and inductive.
 The transition, over this period of time, is highlighted and the learning flux elaborated for the integration of bLearning environments is also presented.

 The **statistical analysis** uses R Code (RStudio) and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative and qualitative data.
 It goes into a discussion of the data structure, normality and sample independence, and it ends with an explanation about the statistical methodology, results and conclusions.
 The statistical methodology used is the usual treatment effect inferencial non-parametric, regression non-parametric inference, regression discontinuity design and clustering.
 For this, it was used 3 learning outcomes: transfer learning, laboratory practice and social skills, represented respectively by 3 variables, TEST, LAB and BEHAV.
-They were assessed by paper/online tests and in classrrom observational paper forms.
+They were assessed by paper/online tests and in classroom observational paper forms.

 There is also a discussion about the **educational methodologies** used, from Direct Instruction, bLearning to 4C/ID (four component instructional design).
 The concept map's that helped to elaborate the learning flux for this learning environmental process are presented along with the workflow.
 The respective inductive methodology that supported the educational worlflow was designed with cmaptools [^2] and used merrionboer´s 4C/ID [^3] map structure.